Exclusive: The iGel opportunity for local resellers

 The iGel UDC thin OS turns x86 hardware into a fully iGel managed device with support to connect to the likes of Office 365, Citrix and VMware.

-Using the previous example, he says a 500 unit refresh would only cost around $75,000, leaving the customer with $275,000 budget to move into the data centre and build more infrastructure ‘to support that new forward thinking model’.
+Using the previous example, he says a 500 unit refresh would only cost around $75,000, leaving the customer with $275,000 budget to move into the data center and build more infrastructure ‘to support that new forward thinking model’.

 Doehnert says iGel is an easy sell for resellers.